 Results from a poll of astrophotographers I took in December 2022

 Some of the sources of the data (far too many to list all of them here):

 Conclusion: The Best Telescopes for Astrophotography

 So there we have it.
-You should choose either a reflector or a refractor of simple design unless you are much more experienced in which case you may need to spend more and do the research necessary to choose your best telescope.
-For any beginner to astronomy, the brand and availability of parts is important.
-Brands such as Celestron, Skywatcher, Orion or Meade all have good reputation for quality and should give you years of trouble-free use.
+It would be best if you chose either a reflector or a refractor of simple design unless you are much more experienced in which case you may need to spend more and do the research necessary to choose your best telescope.
+For any beginner in astronomy, the brand and availability of parts are important.
+Brands such as Celestron, Skywatcher, Orion, or Meade all have a good reputation for quality and should give you years of trouble-free use.